storageos/tutorials/multitenancy/003-policies.md

-Admins can create users (pick a password when prompted):
+Admins can create simple Attribute-Based Access Controls called policies.

+Grant `dev` groups access to the `restricted` namespace:

-`storageos user create --role user devUser`{{execute}}
+`storageos policy create --group dev --namespace restricted`{{execute}}

-assign them to groups:

-`storageos user update --groups dev,test devUser`{{execute}}

-and view all users:

-`storageos user ls`{{execute}}

-Note that devUser with a `user` role, which means they only have the ability to change their password and have access to the namespaces granted to them via policies.
-The policy we created allows the `dev` group to create and list volumes in the restricted namespace:
+Since `devUser` is in the `dev` group, they can create and list volumes in the restricted namespace:

 `storageos -u devUser -p [...] volume create --namespace restricted myvol`{{execute}}
 `storageos -u devUser -p [...] volume ls`{{execute}}

 Note that you can run commands as a specific user by passing their username and password as flags.